Homemade Strawberry Jam

 Instructions

-• Wash the jars and place them on a baking sheet.
+• Prep.
+While the strawberries are simmering, preheat the oven to 170ºF.
+Wash the jars and place them on a baking sheet.

-• Transfer baking sheet to oven and let sit in the oven for 30 minutes.
+• Heat the jars.
+Transfer the baking sheet with the jars to the preheated oven and let it sit in the oven for 30 minutes.

-• Sterilize the lids by placing them in a bowl and pour boiling water right over them.
+• Sterilize the lids.
+Meanwhile, place the lids in a bowl and pour boiling water right over them.

 Notes

-RECIPE SOURCE: DIETHOOD If you want to make the Strawberry Juice at the same time as this Strawberry Jam, squeeze the lemon juice over the strawberries after you've strained out the juice.
-Then, you can just spoon the strawberries into the prepared jars and pour the Juice into the prepared bottle.
+• To make strawberry juice: If you want to make homemade strawberry juice at the same time as this strawberry jam, squeeze the lemon juice over the strawberries after you’ve strained out the juice.
+Then, you can just spoon the strawberries into the prepared jars and pour the juice into the prepared bottle.

 Nutrition